2025 Uvira offensive: Strategic withdrawal from Bukavu and FARDC–Wazalendo clashes

-M23 advance and FARDC counterattack
+First M23 offensive and FARDC counterattack

+Kamanyola links Uvira in the south.

-By February 18, M23 forces secured Kamanyola, a strategic location situated 25 kilometers south of Bukavu, after overwhelming the disorganized FARDC defensive positions.
+By 18 February, M23 forces secured Kamanyola, a strategic location situated 25 kilometers south of Bukavu, after overwhelming the disorganized FARDC defensive positions.
 The capture of Kamanyola established a launching point for potential further advancement toward Uvira, located 75 kilometers to the south.
 Social media documentation appeared to show some communities, particularly in the Panzi region south of Bukavu, welcoming advancing M23 forces.

-On February 19, Médecins Sans Frontières reported that combat occurred along stretches of the N5 highway from Bukavu to Uvira, leading to dozens of injuries.
+On 19 February, Médecins Sans Frontières reported that combat occurred along stretches of the N5 highway from Bukavu to Uvira, leading to dozens of injuries.
 Many FARDC soldiers took control of boats so they could flee across Lake Tanganyika.
 Guns were fired while citizens tried to get onto the boats.
 A prison in Uvira was broken into, freeing 228 FARDC soldiers who had been detained for desertion.

 During M23 forces' advances, Burundi initiated the withdrawal of its National Defence Force (FDNB) from the eastern Democratic Republic of the Congo, ending a long-term military presence in the region.
 Multiple military vehicles crossed back into Burundi from South Kivu, though some troops remained temporarily stationed near the border region.

-The Minembwe village was captured by an M23-aligned rebel group, the Twirwaneho, on February 21 after defeating government troops, and also caused the Burundian National Defence Force troops in the village to withdraw.
-The leader of the Twirwaneho, which describes itself is a Banyamulenge self-defense organization, was killed on February 19 in a FARDC drone strike.
+The Minembwe village was captured by an M23-aligned rebel group, the Twirwaneho, on 21 February after defeating government troops, and also caused the Burundian National Defence Force troops in the village to withdraw.
+The leader of the Twirwaneho was killed on 19 February in a FARDC drone strike.
 According to the UN, Twirwaneho and the Burundian group RED-Tabara became "proxies" of M23 and the Congo River Alliance in South Kivu.
-On February 24 the military governor of South Kivu arrived in Uvira with 600 FARDC soldiers and police officers, having left Bukavu when it fell to M23.
-On February 25, the FARDC launched an attack on the Twirwaneho rebels in an effort to retake Minembwe and its airstrip.
+On 24 February, the military governor of South Kivu arrived in Uvira with 600 FARDC soldiers and police officers, having left Bukavu when it fell to M23.
+On 25 February, the FARDC launched an attack on the Twirwaneho rebels in an effort to retake Minembwe and its airstrip.
 The military claimed to have killed four rebel commanders in a drone strike.
 On the same day, the M23-aligned group captured the town of Mikenge to the north.
-It was reported on February 26 that Burundian troops in the DRC were joined by reinforcements from Burundi and advanced north with Congolese government forces along the RN5 road, and were within six miles of the M23 positions around Luvungi.
+It was reported on 26 February that Burundian troops in the DRC were joined by reinforcements from Burundi and advanced north with Congolese government forces along the RN5 road, and were within six miles of the M23 positions around Luvungi.